thomasongley/kriging-module/README.md

 ## Acknowledgments

-This kriging module is a translation and adaptation of MATLAB code by Forrester, Sóbester, and Keane, originally provided under the GNU Lesser General Public License (LGPL).
+This kriging module is a translation and adaptation of MATLAB code from *Engineering Design via Surrogate Modelling* by Forrester *et al.* [^1]; originally provided under the GNU Lesser General Public License (LGPL).
 All credit for the original work goes to the original author.

+[^1]: Alexander I. J. Forrester, András Sóbester, Andy J. Keane, *Engineering Design via Surrogate Modelling*, John Wiley & Sons, 2008.